apache/apisix-website/blog/en/blog/2023/10/08/apisix-gitops-adc.md

   - 开源社区
   - API 网关
   - Apache APISIX
-description: APISIX strengthens its integration with modern development and operational workflows by introducing the declarative configuration tool-ADC.
+description: APISIX strengthens its integration with modern development and operational workflows by introducing the declarative configuration tool, ADC.
 tags: [Community]
 image: https://static.apiseven.com/2022/10/19/634f6677742a1.png
 ---

-APISIX strengthens its integration with modern development and operational workflows by introducing the declarative configuration tool-ADC.
+APISIX strengthens its integration with modern development and operational workflows by introducing the declarative configuration tool, ADC.
 <!--truncate-->

 With the widespread adoption of cloud-native and microservices, the API gateway has emerged as a critical component for connecting and managing various microservices.
 However, as the number of services continues to grow and changes occur more frequently, the traditional imperative configuration has become increasingly challenging to manage and maintain.
 GitOps, on the other hand, is an operational model that leverages version control systems and automated workflows.
 By supporting declarative configurations, GitOps provides a more efficient, reliable, and traceable mode of operation.